FHArchive/Python.ActiveGithub/README.md

 - Enter the user and repo name in the form (user/repo - eg. fredhappyface/python.imageround)>
 ### Output
 - Identify if the source repo is alive and look for forks that are active and newer
-## gitrepo.py
-This is the lib module and should be ignored.
 ## UserReposActive.py
 ### Input
 - Set the repo lifespan (weeks - eg. 1 - default=36)>